thomasgtaylor/how.wtf/content/blog/2024-04-14-applying-event-filters-to-aws-lambda-functions-with-the-aws-cdk.md

 The primary motive for writing this article is to address the common error I repeatedly received while troubleshooting event filters:

 > Invalid filter pattern definition.
-(Service: AWSLambda; Status Code: 400; Error Code: InvalidParameterValueException"
+(Service: AWSLambda; Status Code: 400; Error Code: InvalidParameterValueException

 For my case, the goal was to invoke an AWS Lambda function via a DynamoDB stream.